Victorian House Renovation – 14 Steps You Must Follow

 When it comes to decoration, you have more choices than you think.

-If you like the traditional style, you can redecorate with bathroom fittings, tiles, flooring, windows, coving etc that are reminiscent of the period, yet all modern in materials and function.
+If you like the traditional style, you can redecorate Victorian rooms with bathroom fittings, tiles, flooring, windows, coving etc that are reminiscent of the period, yet all modern in materials and function.
+This approach helps you achieve an authentic Victorian style.

 If you want a completely new feel to your home, you can go for modern and crisp fittings.
 The contrast can enhance the original features, increasing the character and highlighting the uniqueness of the details.